olivomarco/wp-container-apps/wordpress-setup.md

 # Wordpress on Azure Container Apps, MySQL Flexible Server, Azure Storage

-This document outlines a setup of an (almost) production-ready installation of Wordpress using Azure services.
+This document describes a setup of an (almost) production-ready installation of Wordpress using Azure services.
 In particular, we will use the following:

 - Azure Container Apps, to deploy containers in a serverless way, using also scale-to-zero functionality
 - Azure MySQL Flexible Server, as a PaaS database
-- Azure Storage Account (blob), to store files uploaded to Wordpress
+- Azure Storage Account (blob), to store files uploaded to Wordpress (multimedia and attachments for blog posts)
-- Azure Container Registry, to store our container image
+- Azure Container Registry, to store our WP container image
 - we will also use Virtual Networks in order to keep our database private and not exposed to the internet

-The idea is to use as much managed/serverless services as possible, and to do it in a scalable and economical way.
+The idea is to use as much managed/serverless services as possible, and do it in a scalable and economical way.

 ## Architecture

-This diagram explains the architecture we are going to setup:
+This diagram shows the architecture we are going to setup:

 ![Wordpress Architecture diagram on Azure](/assets/architecture.png)

 ## Setup steps

-Here a short summary of the various commands and outputs is provided.
+In this chapter I will provide a short summary of the various commands and their outputs, and guide readers in understanding what they are doing.
 Please refer to [this script](/deploy.sh) for a complete working script to do unsupervised deployment.

 ### Set variables, create resource group

-After opening a new bash shell, we will define some variables using some randomic numbers (to avoid name conflicts):
+After opening a new bash shell, we will define some variables using some random numbers (we are doing so to avoid name conflicts, since this is a scripted installation that can be used by anyone on the Internet):

 ```bash
 id=$(shuf -i 0-10000 -n 1)